shimanto-rehman/shimanto-rehman/README.md

 **Talking about Personal Stuffs:**

--I’m currently working on something cool;
+- I’m currently working on something cool;
--I am possessing a strong willingness to learn about entrepreneurship;
+- I am possessing a strong willingness to learn about entrepreneurship;
--I communicate effectively in a team setting;
+- I communicate effectively in a team setting;
--Ask me about anything, I am happy to help;
+- Ask me about anything, I am happy to help;
--How to reach me: [@shimanto_rehman](https://twitter.com/shimanto_rehman);
+- How to reach me: [@shimanto_rehman](https://twitter.com/shimanto_rehman);